 Stone Centipede - Lithobius microps

-Lithobius microps rarely grows longer than 10 mm and is orange/brown with slightly paler legs.
+Lithobius microps rarely grows longer than 9mm and is a light chestnut brown with slightly paler legs.
 It has a tendency to curl up when disturbed.
-Thre ocelli on either side of the head are characteristic of this species.
+Three ocelli in a row on either side of the head are characteristic of this species (rarely a fourth may be present above the row).

 It is a ground dwelling species of gardens and bare soil, often associated with human habitation.